 Corruption Under the Cloud of “Technical Issues”

-When a website remains “dilapidated” despite being funded by public money, it raises a critical question: Is the technical failure a bug or a feature?
-By allowing these portals to run “critically,” incompetent or corrupt officials can effectively hide public records from the very people they are meant to serve.
-This “lawlessness” in digital governance is a direct hit to the “Good Governance” (Su-shasan) model promised by the state.
+When a website remains “dilapidated” despite receiving public funding, it prompts a critical question: Is the technical failure a bug or a feature?
+By allowing these portals to operate “critically”, incompetent or corrupt officials conceal public records from the very people for whom this mechanism the government has created.
+This “lawlessness” in digital governance directly undermines the “Good Governance” (Su-shasan) model that the state promises.

 The Dangerous Link Between RTI Denial and Crime